zhouyx911/DeepCIP/README.md

 For more details, see https://github.com/ViennaRNA/ViennaRNA

 ## Seqkit installation
-DeepCIP relies on Seqkit to process RNA sequences (eg. subsequence segmentation) You can download Seqkit from https://bioinf.shenwei.me/seqkit/download/
+DeepCIP relies on Seqkit to process RNA sequences (eg. subsequence segmentation).

+You can download Seqkit from https://bioinf.shenwei.me/seqkit/download/

 ## Installation of DeepCIP and its environment